ibm-cloud-docs/vpc/block_storage_vpc_adjustable_iops.md

 ### Volume and IOPS limitations
 {: #exp-vol-IOPS-limitations}

-* For a volume that was created by using an [IOPS tier profile](/docs/vpc?topic=vpc-block-storage-profiles#tiers), select a different profile for the volume size to increase or decrease IOPS.
-If the volume size exceeds that of the new IOPS tier profile, you can't change the profile.
+* For a volume that was created with a [profile from the tiered family](/docs/vpc?topic=vpc-block-storage-profiles#tiers), select a different profile for the volume size to increase or decrease IOPS.
+If the volume size exceeds the maximum of the new tiered profile, you can't change the profile.
-* A [custom IOPS profile](/docs/vpc?topic=vpc-block-storage-profiles#custom) can expand to the highest value that is allowed by the custom band.
+* A [custom volume profile](/docs/vpc?topic=vpc-block-storage-profiles#custom) can expand to the highest value that is allowed by the custom band.
 You can't switch custom bands unless you increase the volume size and move to a higher band.
 * Custom IOPS can be adjusted multiple times until the maximum or minimum limit is reached.
-* The maximum IOPS for a volume with the `tier` and `custom` profiles is [48,000 IOPS](/docs/vpc?topic=vpc-block-storage-profiles#tiers).
+* The maximum IOPS for a volume with a profile within the _tiered_ or _custom_ volume profile families is [48,000 IOPS](/docs/vpc?topic=vpc-block-storage-profiles#tiers).

 ### Other limitations
 {: #exp-vols-additional-limitations}